Instruments Master Data

 Item / column What / Used for

-Location Code Refer to Excel File #1 - Sites
+Location Code Refer to Excel File #1 - Site Master Data

 Instrument Name